JackieBinya/jacqueline-binya-website/content/posts/be-the-change.md

 CHAOSS Project was created to meet the demand and satisfy the need to measure the health of open source projects&/communities.

 The simple way to solve this problem, was to:
-* Define metrics to measure ipon source health
+* Define metrics to measure open source health
 * Develop tools to measure those metrics
 * And then finally collect data and analyse it to determine open-source project health.